 In transportation businesses, savings start with fuel monitoring.
 I bet you’ve already implemented fuel control module for all your clients.
 What’s next: optimizing mileage, enhancing driving quality, and eliminating unauthorized trips?
 It’s way simpler.
-Start with tyre exploitation management being a material item for every fleet manager.
+Start with tire exploitation management being a material item for every fleet manager.

-Here, the dispatcher sees tyre condition by units in real time.
+Here, the dispatcher sees tire condition by units in real time.
 The information is also displayed in tables and graphically as axle arrangements.
 In both cases, the system marks issues in yellow and red.
 Moreover, assets demanding dispatcher’s attention can be rearranged to the top of the table.